jqwik-team/jqwik/docs/user-guide.md

 a few basic parameters:

 ```
 database = .jqwik-database          # The database to store data of previous runs
 defaultTries = 1000                 # The default number of tries for each property
 defaultMaxDiscardRatio = 5          # The default ratio before assumption misses make a property fail
 useJunitPlatformReporter = false    # Set to fault if you want to use platform reporting
+defaultAfterFailure = PREVIOUS_SEED # Set default behaviour for falsified properties
 ```

 ## Release Notes